Bosung91/FSAE-High-Voltage-System-Design-and-Optimization/R25e/shutdown-latch.md

 ## Simulation
 ### Falstad
+_Explain how the schematic is being tested as per car start up sequence_

 ## Prototyping
 ### Manufacturing
+_Interhorizon Pte.
+Ltd. manufactures PCBs for us, just briefly go through this section_

 ### Testbench
+_Mention car start up sequence and how we induced errors to check Shutdown Latch functionality_

 ## Testing and Validation
 ### Test Run
+_Mention how the team was able to troubleshoot the car immediately thanks to dashboard indicators connected to Shutdown Latch_

 ### Technical Inspection
+_Talk about ESF & EV Active_

 ---